unoplatform/uno.extensions/doc/Reference/Markup/Converters.md

 ### Query and Conditionals

-Sometimes we may want to make conditionals or apply specific rules to values or attributes, for that we can simply use the convert to that treatment.
+Sometimes, we may want to make conditionals or apply specific rules to values or attributes, for that we can simply use the convert to that treatment.

 ```csharp
 new TextBox()